SSWConsulting/SSW.Rules.Content/rules/do-you-know-which-version-of-jquery-to-use/rule.md

 ---
+seoDescription: Don't always use the latest jQuery version, as newer versions may not support older browsers.
 type: rule
 archivedreason: Can’t keep it up-to-date + we don't use jQuery.
 Approved by Anthony N
 title: Do you know which version of jQuery to use?